-Prerequisites: MDIA 2050 and MDIA 2100 or approval of department head.
-Application of the basic skills acquired in MDIA 2050.
-Building upon those skills, this course introduces more advanced production techniques and applications.
+Prerequisites: MDIA 2050 and MDIA 2100 or consent of instructor.
+Introduction to radio studio production techniques and applications.
 Topics include editing and the incorporation of music, sound effects, and voice to produce effective commercial and public service announcements.
-Station formats, live on-air production techniques, plus news, sports, and remote production are also addressed.
+Station formats, live on-air production techniques, news, sports, and remote production are also addressed.